isntlee/Mimir/README.md

     ```
     cd Mimir
     ```
-3. Create a Poetry Project, creating a pyproject.toml file.
-Enter the command:
-    ```
-    poetry init
-    ```
-5. Install all the requirements and dependancies with the command:
+3. Install all the requirements and dependancies with the command:
     ```
     poetry install
     ```